 15. Take shorter showers

 Have a quick shower instead of baths.
 For more savings, have a navy shower.
 I.e. Turn on the water to get wet then turn it off.
 Soap up, then rinse off.

 Internet & Television

 16. Cut the cord on your cable tv

-You can have significant savings by not having a TV plan and instead using Netflix ($9), Hulu ($6), or other online streaming services.
+You can have significant savings and live cheaply by not having a TV plan and instead using Netflix ($9), Hulu ($6), or other online streaming services.
 Philo (at $20/mo) is the one of the cheapest live TV streaming services.
 You can get a free trial here.

 17. Get a cheaper package